Basic Fitting Types for Connecting PEX Plumbing Pipe

 - Press Fittings: This fitting is quick and simple to install.
 The complexity of the seal is all in the fitting itself, so all the plumber needs to do is press the fitting onto the PEX tubing.

-Selecting one that is most useful for your application and getting familiar with the installation will help guide your choices job to job.
+Selecting one that is most useful for your commercial or residential plumbing project and getting familiar with the installation will help guide your choices job to job.
 USA made brass provides the best alloy to create any brass component, including plumbing fittings.